Aaron-Bopp/TIM/40_Evergreens/Accepting responsibility is not only about your actions.md

 #### [[Accepting responsibility is not only about your actions]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

 %%I wish I could have ancestors that I'm proud of.
-I wish I could look back and see [[culture]] and history that I could draw from.
+I wish I could look back and see [[Culture]] and history that I could draw from.
 But I can't. #TO/PONDER/ME %%

 In [[Germany]] they accept responsibility for the Holocaust.
 %% despite no living person having taken part in it %%